api3dao/api3-dao/packages/dao/README.md

 npm run deploy:rpc
 ```

-To deploy the dao to the rinkeby testnet you would first have to run
+To deploy the dao to the `rinkeby` testnet you would first have to run

 ```shell script
 cd ~ && mkdir .aragon && cd .aragon && touch rinkeby_key.json
 ```

-add config to the file
+add config to the file that you've just created

 ```
 {